HOW’s design competitions recognize excellence on a global scale. See below for helpful information on how to prepare your entries.

 Project Delivery Method Requirements

-- For the Logo Design Awards you may submit up to 3 Logo files and up to 5 Identity Applications files.
-For all other competitions you may submit up to 10 files per entry (10 MB per file).
+- You may submit up to 10 files per entry (10 MB per file).

 - File formats for digital images include: .jpg or .jpeg; in RGB color mode.